Clepnicx/local-password-manager/README.md

 # Local Password Manager

-A simple command-line password manager that stores your passwords encrypted on your computer.
+A simple command-line password manager that stores your passwords encrypted in a python shelve.

 ## Quick Start